hughsw/dockerbug/README.md

 You can kill it with `./stop.sh`

-You can restart the Docker engine via the Restart menu item under the Docker icon.
+You will have to restart the Docker engine via the Restart menu item under the Docker icon.

 ## Details

-* `stop.sh` -- stops the MariaDB container, if any
+* [`go.sh [fileName]`](file:./go.sh) -- kills running containers, starts the MariaDB container, runs `npm install`, runs `go.js fileName`
-* `go.sh [fileName]` -- starts the MariaDB container, runs `npm install`, runs `go.js fileName`
+* [`go.js`](file:./go.js) -- loads a blob from a file, connects to the DB with Sequelize, creates a table for blobs, sends the blob to the DB, boom!
-* `go.js` -- loads a blob from a file, connects to the DB with Sequelize, creates a table for blobs, sends the blob to the DB, boom!
+* [`stop.sh`](file:./stop.sh) -- stops the running MariaDB container, if any

 Read the code.